peeDehTwaSohWeH/material-with-supplementary/README.md

 - 2017/07/04: we posted our statements and decided no more comments on this bloody thing:) so be it guys;
 - 2017/07/08: lottery done;
 - 2017/07/19: translator's weibo account(二三团子) has activities but still no statements/explainations on this issue have been post.
+- 2018/04/25: minor update (added direct links of related amazon/toranoana pages); by far any individual or group envolved have not been available for comment.